activeloopai/deeplake/README.md

 ```sh
 pip3 install deeplake
 ```
-Optimized C++ implementations of Deep Lake's query engine and dataloaders can be trialed for free by installing:
+Optimized C++ implementations of Deep Lake's query engine and dataloaders can be installed using:
 ```sh
 pip3 install "deeplake[enterprise]"
 ```